finite-element/finite-element-course/doc/source/L5_convergence.rst

 analyse, the existence of a unique solution to an `H^k` linear variational problem.

-For example, the Helmholtz problem solveability is immediate.
+For example, the Helmholtz problem solvability is immediate.

 .. proof:theorem:: Well-posedness for (modified) Helmholtz)